giacecco/make-your-own-toilet-paper/README.md

 print-your-own-toilet-paper
 ===========================

 Does what it says on the tin.
 Don’t take unnecessary risk, print your own toilet paper!
+Download directly [here](printable.pdf) and follow the instructions.

 # Instructions
 1. print this on a A4 sheet of paper,